openedx/edx-documentation/en_us/shared/students/SFD_ORA.rst

-.. note:: If a staff grade is provided in the assignment, either because a staff assessment step was included or because a member of the course team provided a staff grade as an override grade, peer assessments are not taken into account in the grading.
-If a staff grade exists, it is always equivalent to your final grade.
+.. note:: If a staff grade is provided in the assignment, either because a staff assessment step was included or because a member of the course team graded your response to override inappropriate peer assessments, peer assessments are not taken into account in the grading.
+If a staff grade exists, it is always your final grade.

 Peer assessments are scored by criteria.
 An individual criterion's score is the median, not the average, of the scores that each peer assessor gave that